MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-personal-tab.md

 ---
 # Build a personal tab for Microsoft Teams

-Tabs are a simple way to surface content in your app by essentially embedding a webpage in Teams.
+Tabs are a simple way to surface content in your app by essentially embedding a webpage in Teams.hkjkn

 There are two types of tabs in Teams.
 In this tutorial, you'll build basic a *personal tab*, a full-screen content page for individual users.
 (Personal tabs are the closest thing to a traditional website experience in Teams.)